YanivDoron/Accelerating-Matrix-Multiplication-/1_MKL/README.md

 ## 📄 `ShowPerformance.py`

 Profiles a single kernel execution using torch.profiler and store the data on text file.

 Output:
 Profile.txt

 ```bash
 python ShowPerformance.py
 ```

+## 🧪 `script_benchmark_MKL.sh`
+Benchmarks CPU-based matrix multiplication using Intel MKL (e.g., via NumPy or SciPy).

+What it does:

+Runs CPU matrix multiplication across different sizes.

+Records runtime into .npy files.

+Output:

+**Output:**
+- `results/times.npy`: Runtimes (ms) for each method and size.
+- `results/speedups.npy`: Speedup compared to baseline (MKL and previeus implementation  ).
+-